AMerkuri/cubyz-server-docker/README.md

     This may indicate insufficient memory.
 Monitor memory usage and consider allocating more resources.

 - **Failed to create world: FileNotFound**
-    Ensure the volume for saves is correctly mounted, existing world is present `saves/world` and has appropriate permissions.
+    Ensure the volume for saves is correctly mounted, existing world is present at `saves/world` and has appropriate permissions.

+- **Unknown connection from address: 192.168.x.x:30287**
+    Use host networking mode in Docker to avoid NAT issues